310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 I’m sure you’ll all come to understand the beauty of mascots once you get to know them.

-The new Ryuseitai that I thought up is… “Yuruseitai”…![^]
+The new Ryuseitai that I thought up is… “Yuruseitai”…![^6]
 {% endbubble %}

 <div toc>